SuperPrower/era_interpreter/doc/InternalStructure.md

 ## Internal structure of ERA Interpreter

 ### ERA struct
-Struct `era_t` represents one ERA machine, or at least set of CPU with registers and a memory chunk.
+Struct `erric_t` represents one ERA machine, or at least set of CPU with registers and a memory chunk.

 ### Operators
-Operators are not bound to the ERA struct, rather, they operate on given `era_t` struct.
+Operators are not bound to the ERA struct, rather, they operate on given `erric_t` struct.
 There also are some helper functions, like those that unify similar instructions in one code block to remove redundant code.

 ### Instruction execution
 All run functions first call `parse_instruction` procedure, that fetches and decodes instruction pointed by PC register.
 Then, instruction in `instruction_t` struct format is given to `execute` function, which executes it.